 If there is evidence that you tried to manipulate the program, such as by providing false information, the SBA’s Interim Final Rule warns that you could be subject to additional charges for knowing violations or misappropriations.
 Furthermore, the rule states, “If a shareholder, member or partner uses PPP funds for unauthorized purposes, the SBA may have direct recourse against such shareholder, member or partner for the unauthorized use.”

 To maximize your forgiveness, the first and most important step is to consult with your lender on the process and ask what documents you’ll need.

-It’s also helpful to remember that the payroll protection program was passed for the purpose of preserving people’s pay during the primary period of this pandemic.
+It’s also helpful to remember that the Paycheck Protection Program was passed for the purpose of preserving people’s pay during the primary period of this pandemic.
 That’s the basic theme behind the forgiveness rules.
-(We’ll update this post to reflect any final rules.)
+(We’ll continue to update this post to reflect any new rules or guidance.)

 Three keys to remember are: 1) follow the PPP’s intent, 2) carefully document, and 3) don’t do anything that makes it look like you’re trying to game the system.
 Just operate your business like you normally would, and play by the rules.

 Disclaimer: Fundbox and its affiliates do not provide financial, legal or accounting advice.
 This content has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for financial, legal or accounting advice.
 You should consult your own PPP lender or your own financial, legal or accounting advisors before engaging in any transaction.